danrdzprz/hexarch/README.md

 # hexarch
 Hexarch is an hexagonal architecture generator for vue.
-It helps to crate files and folders following hexagonal architecture and screaming architecture given a domain name.
+It helps to create files and folders following hexagonal architecture and screaming architecture given a domain name.

 ## Global installation